rfkortekaas/ghximprovements/README.md

-# GHX Improvements for UvA:
+# GHX Improvements for UvA and HvA:

 - Install [TamperMonkey](https://www.tampermonkey.net/) in your browser
 - Install the GHX Improvements (A TamperMonkey install screen will appear to install the userscript).